flowcontrol set to 'bi' loses IP connectivity on ixgbe driven X520

 Will follow up soon with review request to developer list.

-Updated by Kevin Crowe almost 5 years ago
+Updated by Kevin Crowe over 5 years ago

 As Dan noted on one of the illumos lists, this fix has been in use inside Nexenta since Fall 2013: